johnsonjh/dps8m-proxy/README.md

     session (via TELNET to `10.0.5.9:3333`).
 If a target-specific text files does not exist, then the standard file will be served (if existing).
+  * To disable the file-based banner for a specific target, you can just create an empty files using the naming scheme describes above.
+    You can also remove all these files if you don't require this functionality.

 * You need to start the proxy with `--whitelist` and/or `--blacklist` to enable the access control functionality.
 If *only* the whitelist